kyeb/overcooked-fpga/README.md

 Vivado to `cd` into this project directory, then run `source generate_vivado.tcl`.

+When you start a new file in Vivado you have to create it independently (via touch or just right click) at the same level as vivado_project.
+Then you go to Vivado, click "Add Sources" on the right, and make sure to unselect the "Copy from source" box so that this file is the one that is updated.

-Any time you add files to the project, change project settings, or do other things within Vivado that aren't just Verilog changes, you can save them to Git by using the TCL console to `cd` into the project directory, then running `write_project_tcl -force generate_vivado.tcl`.
+Any time you edit files in the project, change project settings, or do other things within Vivado that aren't just Verilog changes, you can save them to Git by using the TCL console to `cd` into the project directory, then running `write_project_tcl -force generate_vivado.tcl`.
 This writes the entire Vivado